Super Monotonic Alignment Search: Monotonic Alignment Search

 \subsection{Triton Kernel}

-Figure \ref{fig:memory} illustrates how the Triton kernel calculates MAS.
-While Cython parallelizes batch dimension by parallel for loop, Triton parallelizes it by batch dimension-wise grid.
-Since Triton requires the calculation block size to be a power of 2, we set it to the next power of 2 greater than $T$ and mask the excluded region with \texttt{max\_neg\_val}.
-The described algorithm is accelerated through Triton's just-in-time (JIT) compilation.
-We named this kernel \texttt{Super-MAS}.
+Figure \ref{fig:memory} provides a detailed illustration of how the Triton kernel calculates MAS.
+In contrast to the Cython implementation, which parallelizes the batch dimension using a parallel for loop \texttt{prange}, Triton parallelizes the computation via a batch dimension–wise grid.
+Because Triton requires the calculation block size to be a power of 2, we set it to the smallest power of 2 greater than $T$ and mask any excluded region using the constant \texttt{max\_neg\_val}.
+The described algorithm is accelerated through Triton's just-in-time (JIT) compilation, which optimizes the execution at runtime.
+We named this optimized kernel \textbf{Super-MAS}.

-While the Triton kernel loads the block from GPU DRAM (HBM/GDDR) to GPU SRAM (L1/L2 cache), it could mask a region with a specific value.
-Therefore, unlike the Cython implementation, which starts with complex initialization by computing the cumulative sum for the first row and column, the Triton kernel only requires initializing the first column without considering the first row.
+While the Triton kernel loads the block from GPU DRAM (HBM or GDDR) to GPU SRAM (L1 or L2 cache), it also has the capability to mask a region by assigning a specific value.
+Therefore, unlike the Cython implementation, which starts with complex initialization by computing the cumulative sum for the first row and column, the Triton kernel only requires initializing the first column, thereby simplifying the initialization process.

 A forward loop iterates over each column $j$ of the log-likelihood matrix, starting from the second column.
-For each element, the function loads log-likelihood from the current text position $q_{1:T,j-1}$ and previous text position $q_{0:T-1, j-1}$ blocks, comparing them to update the current elements $q_{1:T,j}$ with the maximum value plus the respective element in the log-likelihood matrix $q_{1:T, j}$ as a maximum likelihood to arrive that position.
-We also implemented to store the maximum likelihood to path matrix $A^*$, while they share the same size, however, due to covering up all values to 0, it was much slower than the current implementation.
+In each iteration, the function loads log-likelihood block from the current text position, denoted as $q_{1:T,j-1}$, as well as from the previous text position, represented by $q_{0:T-1, j-1}$, effectively processing block of data concurrently.
+These blocks are then compared in element-wise, and the current block $q_{1:T, j}$ is updated inplace by adding the maximum of the two values to the corresponding element in the log-likelihood matrix, thereby computing the maximum likelihood for reaching that positions.
+By processing data in blocks, the algorithm eliminates the inner loop and achieves the same computation more efficiently by parallelization.

+Instead of original implementation allocates cumulative log-likelihood matrix separately to $Q_{1:T,1:S}$, we update it directly to $q_{1:T,1:S}$ to reduce overhead caused by additional memory allocation.
+Similarly, to reduce additional memory allocation for alignment, we initially implemented a kernel to store a path matrix $A^*$ directly to $q$, we discovered that this approach is slow especially due to overwriting all values with zeros in certain regions.
+This kernel resulted in significantly slower performance compared to our optimized implementation, so we held additional memory allocation for $A^*$ at the beginning and initialize it with zeros.